brunerd/jpt/README.md

 	['key] or ["key"] - quoted keys can accomodate any name, \u Unicode escaping will be processed
-		.. may precede a bracket, otherwise put them next to each other with no spaces, no dots .* ..* or [*] - the values of all the keys within an object or indices in an array [start:stop:step] - slice, behavior like Python, use integers, if blank start and stop default to their bounds +1
+		.. may precede a bracket, otherwise put them next to each other with no spaces, no dots .* ..* or [*] - the values of all the keys within an object or indices in an array [start:stop:step] - slice, behavior like Python, accepts integers (pos or neg), script expressions, or empty [?(@.subKey == "This One!")] - filter expression substitute @ with the current object level Comparison operators: can be ==, != and also regex =~ /string/ [(@.length/2)] - script expression returns value, good for arrays.
-		Note: Step can be negative, if so flip start/end.
-Script expressions may be used also.
-	[?(@.subKey == "This One!")] - filter expression substitute @ with the current object level Comparison operators: can be =="sting", !="string" and also regex with =~ /string/ [(@.length/2)] - script expression returns value, usually good for arrays.
 Works in slices.
 	[-] - for data alteration ops, used to add to the end of an array [1] - and array index, use any integers
-	[,] - a comma separated union can collect the values of multiple properties at the same level in an object You can use: quoted key names, unquoted numbers, stars, filter and script expressions, dash, and star
+	["a","b"] - a comma separated union can collect the values of multiple properties at the same level in an object You can use: quoted key names, numbers, star, filter and script expressions

 	Horrible example: $["wow"].this['is'][1][?(@.ugly == "query")]